 The scary Kukeri (Кукери) tradition

 One of the oldest traditions preserved in Bulgaria, this pagan carnival consists of men (traditionally), women and children dressing in scary costumes made of wool, leather and metal bells (chanove).
 The scarier the costume, the better.
 The Kukeri walk through the city streets in January and February and scare away all the bad spirits of winter.
+If you are in Bulgaria in these months, you should definitely experience the atmosphere of the festival.
+If you need help with finding one, read about tours and trips from Kazanlak.
 The costumes are handmade by each Kuker and the different colors used have special meaning:

 - Red is for fertility, fire and the sun;